JeremySBrown/EFCore/README.md

   1. In Visual Studio right-click the project in Solution Explorer and select "Open Folder in File Explorer".
   2. From File Explorer hold down the Shift key and right-click the project folder and select "Open command window here"

-Once you have the command window open type the following command to create your first migration.
+Once you have the command window open, type the following command to create your first migration.
 ```
 dotnet ef migrations add InitialCreate
 ```
-If there are no issues you should see message:
+If there are no issues you should see the message:
 ```
 Done.